signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RTPFileSupport"></a>
 ### .rtp and .rtpdump File Support

-[pktlib](#user-content-pktlib) supports .rtpXXX file formats, which allows user-defined applications, and reference apps mediaMin and mediaTest, to input.rtp and .rtpdump input (command line entry is the same as with .pcap or .pcapng files).
+[pktlib](#user-content-pktlib) supports .rtpXXX file formats, which allows user-defined applications, and reference apps mediaMin and mediaTest, to input.rtp and .rtpdump files (command line entry is the same as with .pcap or .pcapng files).
 Below are mediaMin command line examples using .rtpdump files included in the Rar packages and Docker containers:

     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf0.rtpdump -L -d 0xc11 -r20
     mediaMin -c x86 -i ../pcaps/evs_5900_1_hf1.rtpdump -L -d 0xc11 -r0.5